+Those with pooches—and those without who love the idea of dogs frolicking freely in the waves and on the sand—should head to Huntington’s dog beach at the northernmost end of the city.
+It’s a rare opportunity for canine owners to let their dogs run free on an impressively long stretch of beach.
 Also good for families is nearby Seal Beach to the north.
 For a much more intimate beach experience, Seal Beach offers an utterly charming Main Street chockablock with eateries (head to Beachwood BBQ for a solid craft beer selection and barbecue) and cute independent boutiques.

 For a short and scenic coastal drive south from Huntington, head to Laguna Beach, a gorgeous stretch of coastline.
 Traffic and parking there can be maddening during peak summer season.
 Rather than go during the middle of the day with the masses, I prefer to head to Laguna around mid-afternoon, grab lunch at the hole-in-the-wall Mexican joint La Sirena Grill, and later explore the tide pools to the backdrop of a breathtaking sunset.

+For similarly beautiful bluffs but with fewer crowds, head to Corona del Mar.
+There are some wonderful alcoves tucked away worth exploring and plenty of rock formations to climb.
 Of course, Southern California is known for its surf.
 San Clemente has a solid reputation for consistently great waves.
 Locals tend to head there for its reliability and to escape the crowds of more well-known beaches in Orange and San Diego counties.
 And even this here nonsurfer is familiar with The Wedge, a famous surf spot in Newport Beach where there are often spectators when the swell is particularly impressive.

 Further afield, take a two- or three-day side trip to San Diego for its amazing zoo, hopping downtown and yes, its beaches.
 La Jolla beach is a resident favorite, for its cliffs, seals, and smaller town vibe.